13 Foods You Should Never Eat Past the Expiration Date

 It may seem like spreads and sauces last forever, but just because they’re in a glass jar tucked away in the cool refrigerator doesn’t mean they’re untouchable by bacteria.
 “Once you’ve opened the lid, that safety seal is broken, and you should be using that condiment in a timely fashion,” says Crandall.
 “In addition, as we make sandwiches for example, we dip our knife into the spread container and wipe it onto the sandwich and then dip it back into the container.
 By doing this you’re putting some of that bacteria back into the container.”
 Mustard can last up to a year in the fridge, but chuck the salsa after 1 month, mayo after 2, BBQ sauce after 4 months, and ketchup after 6, according to New York’s Department of Agriculture.
 But if you notice any water floating on top, discoloration, or weird smells—just toss it no matter how long it’s been refrigerated.
 And while you’re cleaning out the fridge, check out the 16 things you never knew had an expiration date.

-Similar to jarred spreads, potato, tuna, or egg salads are more susceptible to bacteria growth because they have more instances of exposure—say, when you just take a few scoops at a time from the container or simply forget that the salad has been sitting there for days.
+Similar to jarred spreads, potato, tuna, or egg salads are more susceptible to bacterial growth because they have more instances of exposure—say, when you just take a few scoops at a time from the container or simply forget that the salad has been sitting there for days.
 And once your pasta salad has been contaminated, you’re more at risk for food poisoning.
 “Our food system is very safe, but sometimes when things fall out of temperature or if there is bacteria introduced, we have to be extra cautious with those things,” says Crandall.
 So toss deli or homemade salads after three to five days, warns the USDA.

 With fresh meat you’re usually dealing with a “sell by” date, which tells the store the last day it can keep that product out for sale.
 What does this mean for you?
 You either need to eat it or freeze it when you get home.
 “The ‘sell by’ is telling the store when it should be the last day to have it on their shelf.
 They may even be discounting the food to try to get rid of it if it’s the last day they can have it on their shelves,” says Crandall.
 A lot of fresh raw meat is also contaminated with Salmonella, E. coli, or other bacteria.
 With that in mind, it’s very important to cook the meat at the proper temperatures as a greater defense against bacteria.